OsamaM0/docling-serve/README.md

 ### Container Images

-The following container images are available for running **Arabic Parser** with different hardware and PyTorch configurations:
+The following container images are available for running **Docling Serve** with different hardware and PyTorch configurations:

 #### 📦 Distributed Images